zlaski/loudgain/docs/loudgain.1.md

     $ loudgain -a -k -s e *.opus
     $ loudgain -L -a -k -s e *.wma
     $ loudgain -I3 -L -a -k -s e *.wav
+    $ loudgain -I3 -L -a -k -s e *.aiff
     $ loudgain -S -a -k -s e *.wv

 I’ve been happy with these settings for many years now.
 Your mileage may vary.

+For easy mass-tagging, there is a bash script called `rgbpm` included with loudgain, which follows above recommendations.
+You can make a copy, put that into your personal `~/bin` folder and modify it to whatever _you_ need.

 ## BUGS